 Keep in mind, however, that logins are a barrier to accessing information.
 It’s one extra step that users, particularly parents, may be less likely to complete.
 Consider whether the information your school is sending is truly private, or if you’re simply attempting to target the right users.

-Administrative emails are messages that are sent to roles or groups of users that are independent of a list - as such, app users cannot currently subscribe to receive administrative push notifications.
-The main advantage to sending administrative emails is that an unsubscribe link is not included, and any users included in the role or group who have globally unsubscribed will still receive the notification.
+Important Announcement emails are messages that are sent to roles or groups of users that are independent of a list - as such, app users cannot currently subscribe to receive administrative push notifications.
+The main advantage to sending important announcement emails is that an unsubscribe link is not included, and any users included in the role or group who have globally unsubscribed will still receive the notification.
 According to the GDPR, this should be reserved for communication that is “required for fulfillment of a contract,” e.g., reminding parents of a re-enrollment deadline; however, regular mailing lists can be used instead, as they may be more effective.

 Using Messages for email and push notifications

-Schools using Messages for email AND app push notifications (and soon SMS) will benefit from creating a message (both a detailed and mobile-friendly version) in one location and using a single send to reach multiple channels.
+Schools using Messages for email AND app push notifications and/or SMS will benefit from creating a message (both a detailed and mobile-friendly version) in one location and using a single send to reach multiple channels.
 Additionally, messages can contain dynamic content from site modules (Calendar Manager, Athletics Manager, and Posts), which may save time when building newsletters or reminders that include this type of information.
 Admins can choose what happens when the user taps the push notification: open in the list of push notifications, or open the related message detail in the app.

 Using Messages for push notifications only